Training Volume for Hypertrophy

 Supplements aren’t essential but they can make building muscle and recovering a LOT easier.
 Here are a few of my favourites I take every day.

-Creatine: Creatine is naturally occurring in the body and is used for short and fast exercise durations as an energy source so perfect for lifting weights.
+Creatine Monohydrate: Creatine is naturally occurring in the body and is used for short and fast exercise durations as an energy source so perfect for lifting weights.
 We can get creatine from red meats and some fish but taking creatine powder again is an easy and convenient way to get more creatine in to fuel your workouts and maximise gains.

 Rather than being used directly to build muscle it will allow you to lift heavier loads which in turn will create a better stimulus for growth.
 I take creatine every day without fail in my protein shake.

 Electrolyte Sachets: Generally people are poorly hydrated.
 This isn’t just with lack of water but lack of electrolytes as well.
 We can drink as much water as we want but if we aren’t getting enough sodium, potassium and magnesium alongside that water we won’t be able to effectively absorb it.
+Be sure to also explore our Performance Hydration Powder.

 Being properly hydrated is very important for performance not just in the gym but with cognitive function as well.
 I take electrolytes every day myself and encourage you to do the same.
-Here is my go to:

 Conclusion